-In this tutorial, we will show you how to install and configuration October CMS on your CentOS 7 server.
+In this tutorial, we will show you how to install and configure October CMS on your CentOS 7 server.
 For those of you who didn’t know, October CMS is a content management system that uses the Laravel web application framework.
 It is free and open-source and has been widely adopted by the developer community.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation of October CMS in CentOS 7.
+I will show you through the step-by-step installation of October CMS in CentOS 7.

 Install October CMS on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Install LAMP server.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here. also, install PHP among with few PHP modules:

 Step 3.
 Installing October CMS.